cback agents

 author is conveying that update

-perform significantly more complex, update operations on the cback job db.
+perform significantly more complex update operations on the cback job db.

 Backup

-The backup agent is responsible for the execution of backup jobs within cback, this takes the form of picking backup jobs that have entered a pending status, executing them, by copying the delta of files in a defined source location into a new snapshot in the repository and finally updating the job to Completed so that a switch agent may schedule the job for reissuing.
+The backup agent is responsible for the execution of backup jobs within cback.
+This takes the form of picking backup jobs that have entered a pending status, executing them by copying the delta of files in a defined source location into a new snapshot in the repository and finally updating the job to Completed so that a switch agent may schedule the job for reissuing.

 Restore